The Lavender Lab

 Torie Tran (she/her)

-Torie Tran is a junior at the University of Maryland, College Park, majoring in Psychology.
+Torie Tran is a senior at the University of Maryland, College Park, majoring in Psychology.
 She is interested in the impacts of societal factors on childhood development, specifically within racial/gender minority communities.
 She is also interested in the relations between social policies and cultural beliefs impacting our understandings of gender and health.

 Taylor Gonzales (she/they)